 Businesses wanting Google Drive’s enterprise-oriented features need to purchase a Google Workspace subscription.
 There are three options: Starter, Standard, and Plus.
 Larger organizations can also contact the Google sales team about custom enterprise plans.

 When it comes to cloud storage, there is little to separate the plans other than the amount of storage space provided per user.
 The Starter plan costs $6 per user a month.
-It comes with only 30GB of storage per user, and doesn’t enable users to create shared drives.
+It comes with only 30GB per user, and doesn’t enable users to create shared drives.

 Drive Enterprise: Features